One Little Indian (film)

 One Little Indian is a 1973 American Western comedy film produced by Walt Disney Productions starring James Garner and Vera Miles.
-The supporting cast includes Pat Hingle, John Doucette, Morgan Woodward, Andrew Prine, as well as a 10-year-old Jodie Foster.
+The supporting cast includes Pat Hingle, John Doucette, Morgan Woodward, Andrew Prine, as well as a young Jodie Foster.
 The film was written by Harry Spalding and directed by Bernard McEveety.

-Garner later wrote that he was not satisfied with the project; the only aspect of the film what he appreciated was Jodie Foster, who was ten years old when the film was shot.
+Garner later wrote that he was not satisfied with the project; the only aspect of the film that he appreciated was Jodie Foster, who was ten years old when the film was shot.